The power of your daily standup questions

 • Are the problem statements clear?

-• Are there any new unexpected requests coming in?
+• Are there any new or unexpected requests coming in?

-• Any upcoming design reviews that may set us back?
+• Are there any upcoming design reviews that may set us back?

 • Were you asked to do work (or attend meetings) you didn’t anticipate?